 Where is Hard Water Found?

-When hard water is heated, it creates a layer of calcium carbonate that causes scale to build up on pipes, appliances and fixtures.
-This build up is difficult to clean and can cause extra energy to be used.
+When hard water is heated, it creates a layer of calcium carbonate that causes scale deposits to build up on pipes, appliances and fixtures.
+This scale buildup is difficult to clean and can cause extra energy to be used.
 For example, a water heater that is running on hard water must first heat up the layers of scale before it can heat the water.
 This puts a strain on the system which can cause it to die before its time.
 A 2009 study commissioned by the Water Quality Research Foundation and conducted by the Battelle Memorial Institute found that running hard water through water heaters cut efficiency by up to 48%.

 Hard water leaves spots on windows, dishes, cars, glasses, shower doors, toilets, tubs, tiles and fixtures.
 It causes soap to form a curd which is difficult to rinse.
 You might have noticed a white residue on your bathroom fixtures and shower door.
 The curd sticks to your skin, clothes and shower doors resulting in soap scum.
 Since there’s still a layer of soap left behind, your skin can be dry and itchy, exacerbating skin conditions like eczema and acne.
 Your hair can appear dull and lifeless because the soap stays behind.
 Washing clothes in hard water causes the soap curd to get stuck in between the fibers, making them stiff and discolored.